Reference exchange rate up 7 VND | Business | Vietnam+ (VietnamPlus)

 At 8:20 am, Vietcombank listed the buying rate at 23,080 VND/USD and the selling rate at 23,230 VND/USD, unchanged from the previous day.

-BIDV also kept both rates unchanged, listing the buying rate at 23,110 VND/USD and the selling rate at 23,230 VND/USD.
+BIDV also kept both rates unchanged for several days, listing the buying rate at 23,110 VND/USD and the selling rate at 23,230 VND/USD.

-During the week from December 23-27, the reference exchange rate fluctuated variably but ended the week up 10 VND from the rate on Monday.
+During the week from December 30 – January 3, the reference exchange rate fluctuated variably but ended the week down 10 VND from the rate on Monday.

 The rates listed at most commercial banks stayed stable throughout the week./.